This ISN’T Man’s Best Friend – How to SURVIVE a Wolf Attack

 Wolves will target the weakest link like children, the elderly, and the injured.
 These people should always be in the group’s center when approached by a wolf or pack of wolves.
 Be sure to have someone watching in every direction for movement and any advances made by wolves.

 While wolf attacks are rare in the wild, your chance of being attacked dramatically increases when you get closer to their den and family.
 A wolf will do whatever it has to protect its family, no different than us humans.
-So, do your best to keep a lookout for any dens so you can avoid a confrontation in the first place.
+So, do your best to keep a lookout for any dens to avoid a confrontation in the first place.

 ~Here’s to Your Survival!